tbepler/topaz/README.md

 # Topaz
 A pipeline for particle detection in cryo-electron microscopy images using convolutional neural networks trained from positive and unlabeled examples.
+Topaz also includes methods for micrograph denoising using deep denoising models.

+## New in v0.2.3
+- Improvements to the pretrained denoising models
+- Topaz now includes pretrained particle picking models
+- Updated tutorials
+- Denoising paper preprint is available [here](https://www.biorxiv.org/content/10.1101/838920v1)

 ## New in v0.2.2
 - The topaz publication is out [here](https://doi.org/10.1038/s41592-019-0575-8)